prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 ## Week 4 - Time to draw (Illustrator drawing tools)

-- Discussion of previous hybrid learning module videos
+- Discussion of hybrid learning module videos
-- Recap of previous learning module videos
+- Recap of learning module videos
 - The Pen Tool
 - The Pencils and Paintbrush tools
 - Pathfinder and Builder tools